selnekovic/ga4-ep-data-check/README.md

-# GA4 Event Parameters Data Check
+# GA4 Event Parameters Data Checker

 A BigQuery Studio Notebook to simplify the analysis of Google Analytics 4 (GA4) event parameters.